hyndland-primary-parent-council/hyndland-primary-parent-council.github.io/content/_news/your-parent-council.md

 The Parent Council is also attended by the Head Teacher, Mrs Helen Brown and the Depute Head Teacher, Mrs Catherine McQuarrie.

-For contacting the Parent Council by email, either contact the email addresses above, or the following email, which will be redirected as appropriate: [enquiries@hyndlandprimaryparentcouncil.org](mailto:enquiries@hyndlandprimaryparentcouncil.org)
+For contacting the Parent Council by email, either contact the email addresses above, or the following email, which will be redirected as appropriate: [hello@hyndlandprimary.parent-council.scot](mailto:hello@hyndlandprimary.parent-council.scot)